dotnet/docs/docs/core/project-sdk/msbuild-props.md

 The `PackageReference` item defines a reference to a NuGet package.

 The `Include` attribute specifies the package ID.
 The `Version` attribute specifies the version or version range.
 For information about how to specify a minimum version, maximum version, range, or exact match, see [Version ranges](/nuget/concepts/package-versioning#version-ranges).
-You can also add the following metadata to a project reference: `IncludeAssets`, `ExcludeAssets`, and `PrivateAssets`.
+You can also add [asset attributes](#asset-attributes) to a package reference.

 The project file snippet in the following example references the [System.Runtime](https://www.nuget.org/packages/System.Runtime/) package.